hoodiecrow/ConsTcl/README.md

 ### Utility commands

-Next, some procedures that make my life as developer somewhat easier, but don't really matter to the interpreter (except the two first ones).
-The other ones will show up a lot in the test cases.
+Next, some procedures that make my life as developer somewhat easier.